ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 If the data contains personal information it would be subject to the provisions of the Data Protection Act, including the requirement that such data should be given appropriate protection.
 The Information Commissioner has recommended that portable and mobile devices used to store and transit personal information, the loss of which could cause damage or distress to individuals, should be protected by encryption that meets a recognised standard.

 Personal data is not the only information that may be regarded as sensitive.
-Other sensitive information will include any information that warrants a protective marking.
 Any sensitive data must be protected by encryption in the same way as sensitive personal data.

 The increased media focus on data loss incidents within Government and other public service organisations and institutions means that even the loss of non-sensitive data may attract adverse reporting and result in damage to MoJ’s reputation.
 For this reason, only MoJ-provided encrypted removable media should be used.